Securing the future of renewable energy: Why solar cybersecurity matters

 Key regulations include:

-• RED 2014/53/EU, activating Article 3.3 (d), (e) and (f): The European Commission Radio Equipment Directive
+- RED 2014/53/EU, activating Article 3.3 (d), (e) and (f): The European Commission Radio Equipment Directive

-• Cyber Resilience Act: EU-wide legislation for IoT and connected devices, adopted in October 2024
+- Cyber Resilience Act: EU-wide legislation for IoT and connected devices, adopted in October 2024

-• NIS 2 Directive: EU-wide directive for high-level cybersecurity, came into force in 2023
+- NIS 2 Directive: EU-wide directive for high-level cybersecurity, came into force in 2023

-• UL 2941: International standard for Smart Inverters and Distributed Energy Resources, expected in 2025
+- UL 2941: International standard for Smart Inverters and Distributed Energy Resources, expected in 2025

-• The “U.S Cyber Trust Mark”: Cybersecurity certification and labeling program expected in 2025
+- The “U.S Cyber Trust Mark”: Cybersecurity certification and labeling program expected in 2025

-• NARUC/NASEO: Cybersecurity Baselines for Electric Distribution Systems and DER, expected by 2025
+- NARUC/NASEO: Cybersecurity Baselines for Electric Distribution Systems and DER, expected by 2025

-• UK PSTI (2023): Product Security and Telecommunications Infrastructure regulation
+- UK PSTI (2023): Product Security and Telecommunications Infrastructure regulation

 Solar industry professionals and site owners should remain aware of new regulations, as some may be deployed retroactively as well.
-The UK implemented new cybersecurity regulations earlier this year that required the removal of non-compliant chargers from the grid, incurring unexpected expenses to their owners.
-This is but one example of possible ramifications of selecting devices that do not meet cybersecurity standards.
+The UK implemented new cybersecurity regulations earlier this year that required the removal of non-compliant chargers from the grid, incurring unexpected expenses for their owners.
+This is but one example of the possible ramifications of selecting devices that do not meet cybersecurity standards.

 SolarEdge's commitment to cybersecurity